Ankita-Subedi/HTML-CSS-JS/README.md

 # Projects using just HTML CSS and JavaScript

 ## Technologies Used
-This project is built using the following technologies:
+These projects are built using the following technologies:
 - HTML
 - CSS
 - JavaScript